eBonMlleho/Java-C-projects/README.md

 # small-java/c-projects
-see each report for more details
+See each report for more details
 ## project list:

 Programming Practice on Basic Crypto